bu20dy/QTL-seq/README.md

   -n2 , --N-bulk2       Number of individuals in bulk 2.
   -o , --out            Output directory.
 The specified directory can already
                         exist.
+  **--parental_SNPfilter**   **Determines how QTL-seq handles SNP filtering and reassigning of
+                         SNPs based on the provided parent.
+                         Options:
+                         "hetero" == keeps SNPs where the parent is heterozygous (e.g. self-cross). removes homozygous SNPs. does not re-assign bulk genotypes.
+                         "homo" == keep SNPs where the parent has 0/0 or 1/1 genotype and removes sites where parent is heterozygous. this will also re-record bulk genotype assignments to be in reference to the parental genotype.
+For example, if bulk 1 has the same genotype as the parent, the bulk genotype for that SNP will be 0/0.
-  -F , --filial         Filial generation.
-This parameter must be
-                        greater than 1.
+                         THIS IS THE DEFAULT AND HOW QTL-SEQ BY SUGIHARA 2022 OPERATES. [homo]** -F , --filial         Filial generation.
+This parameter must be greater than 1.
 [2]
   -t , --threads        Number of threads.
 If a value less than 1 is specified,